cydreyes/Network-Infrastructure-Design-and-Security-Implementation/README.md

 ## Objective

-The Network Security Design and Implementation project focused on designing, configuring, and securing a hierarchical network infrastructure using Cisco Packet Tracer.
+The Network Security Design and Implementation project focused on designing, configuring, and securing a hierarchical network infrastructure for a small travel agency using Cisco Packet Tracer.
 The project aimed to establish a scalable network with OSPF routing, VLAN segmentation, and redundancy while incorporating security controls such as ACLs, NAT, and SSH.
 This hands-on experience enhanced understanding of network architecture, security hardening, and traffic analysis.

 ### Skills Learned